apache/pulsar-site/contribute/site-intro.md

 # Introduction

 The Pulsar site is built with [Docusaurus](http://docusaurus.io/) framework.
-You can find all technical details on [its docs](https://docusaurus.io/docs).
+You can find all the technical details on [its docs](https://docusaurus.io/docs).

 Specifically, this chapter provides a [writing syntax](document-syntax.md) guide selecting knowledge for writing content of the site.